Toronto streetcar system loops: Earlscourt Loop

 A cabin is provided for drivers.
-Northbound 47A Lansdowne buses use the loop as a regularly scheduled turnback point.
+Northbound 47 Lansdowne buses use the loop to short turn, as regular service terminates further north at Caledonia station.

 Exhibition Loop

 Exhibition is an anticlockwise loop northeast of Manitoba Drive and Nova Scotia Avenue.
 It is the western terminus of the 509 Harbourfront and the southern terminus of the 511 Bathurst route.
 There is a private right-of-way that runs along the north side of Manitoba from Fleet Street at Strachan Avenue to the loop.
 From Fleet westbound, all streetcars continue west along the private right-of-way to the loop, where they cross north under the elevated Gardiner Expressway, run west, and cross back south under the expressway before returning eastbound to Fleet.

 During the Exhibition, this loop allows access to Exhibition Place and is operated as a fare-paid area with ticket booths and turnstiles.
 At other times these are closed and it is operated as an ordinary stop.
 Storage tracks are provided so that extra streetcars can be rapidly dispatched for peak traffic, as well as a passing track allowing the two routes to have separate stopping points without conflict.

 Exhibition GO Station is adjacent to the loop.
 Overnight the 307 Bathurst Blue Night and 363 Ossington Blue Night buses use the loop as their southern terminus.

 The loop opened in 1996, replacing a previous Exhibition Loop that could not be used by buses and was on land about to be redeveloped.